AreYouFreeBusy/areyoufreebusy.github.io/help/_posts/2016-08-31-availability-configure-when-i-generally-show-as-available.md

 ---
 layout: help
-title: "configure when i generally show as available"
+title: "Configure when I generally show as available"
-author: FreeBusy
-date: 2016-08-30
 ---